 Other Methods

-- As most bacteria prefer an acidic environment, you can raise the pH of the water very slowly by 1 point.
-High pH means the environment will get more alkaline which is not preferable by most bacteria.
+2. As most bacteria prefer an acidic environment, you can raise the pH of the water very slowly by 1 point.
+High pH means the environment will get more alkaline, which most bacteria do not prefer.

-- As bacteria love high temperature, slowly lower the temperature of the water.
+3. As bacteria love high temperatures, slowly lower the temperature of the water.
 Don’t worry, shrimps love lower temperature too!

 If you can start the treatment in the early stage before the bacteria starts to erode through the exoskeleton, it is possible to cure the cherry shrimp.
 I have seen many shrimp keepers curing this disease by simply performing regular water changes and providing better water quality.